MakeSchool-Tutorials/Teleportation-Unity-VR/P08-Teleportation/content.md

 Vector3 direction = Vector3.Reflect(ray.direction, hit.normal);
 ```

 With this in mind, implement reflection!
-In order to do this, you’ll of
+In order to do this, you’ll of course need to put a test objects into the Scene.

-course need to put a test objects into the Scene.
+> [challenge]

->[action]
+>
->Implement reflection!
+Implement reflection!

 ![Reflection :D](../media/image94.gif)

->[solution]
+> [solution]
 >
 We modified our helper method to look like this:
 >